logzly. Speedwater Racing

 Size and Pitch

-A larger diameter prop pushes more water, while a higher pitch moves the boat farther per revolution.
+A larger diameter prop pushes more water, a concept explored in detail in our guide to tune your racing boat’s propeller for maximum speed.
+A higher pitch moves the boat farther per revolution.
 For a typical 150‑hp racer, a 12‑inch diameter with a 20‑inch pitch is a good starting point.
 Adjust in small increments—change one variable at a time.

 Blade Count